 Hand-Delivered Incoming Privileged Correspondence

-- Hand-delivered Incoming Privileged Correspondence may be delivered by an inmate’s attorney or authorized representative to the facility where the inmate is housed when such delivery of documents is not made as part of a visit.
+• Hand-delivered Incoming Privileged Correspondence may be delivered by an inmate’s attorney or authorized representative to the facility where the inmate is housed when such delivery of documents is not made as part of a visit.
 The delivery of documents must be made during the facility’s normal business days and business hours unless permission has been granted in advance by the Facility Manager/designee.

-Law Office name and address of record as the return address; the
+• The envelope containing privileged correspondence must contain the Law Office name and address of record as the return address; the inmate’s name and inmate number; Attorney Control Number and appropriate Time Code.

 Original Documents

-- The Department recently changed its privileged correspondence policy to allow attorneys to send original, non-third party, documents to their clients as outlined above.
+• The Department recently changed its privileged correspondence policy to allow attorneys to send original, non-third party, documents to their clients as outlined above.
 Previously, privileged correspondence was photocopied by the Department in the presence of the inmate.
 Legal organizations that have collected original documents from their clients and who have not returned or provided such documents to their clients during the period that the Department’s prior policy was in effect will be permitted to return original documents to their clients on or before July 7, 2019.
-Requests to facilitate such return of documents should be sent to:
+Requests to facilitate such return of documents should be sent to: RA-CRatrnycntrlnum@pa.gov

-Law Office name and address of record as the return address;
+• The envelope containing privileged correspondence must contain the Law Office name and address of record as the return address; the inmate’s name and inmate number; Attorney Control Number and appropriate Time Code.

-read the full policy pertaining to inmate mail.
+For more details, please read the full policy pertaining to inmate mail.